HEDS Research Practices Survey

-The HEDS Research Practices Survey assesses the extent to which college students can apply their information literacy skills to the practice of scholarly research.
-It asks students about their research experiences and assesses their skills in finding, evaluating, and citing sources.
-Over 80 colleges and universities have used the HEDS Research Practices Survey since 2008.
+The HEDS Research Practices Survey assesses students’ research experiences and their skills in finding, evaluating, and citing sources.
+Over 100 colleges and universities have used the HEDS Research Practices Survey since 2008.

 The HEDS Research Practices Survey consists of two sections.
 The first section of the survey, “Perceptions of Research,” measures students’ experiences with research and the degree to which they experience difficulty in finding sources, using information from sources, and citing sources.
 The second section of the HEDS Research Practices Survey, “Familiarity with Research Terms and Strategies,” tests students’ knowledge in three areas of research skills: finding sources, evaluating sources, and citing sources.

 Depending on how institutions administer the HEDS Research Practices Survey, they can use the results to assess: